 The problem:

 I have no idea how I hurt my neck really, it wasn’t an acute injury, I think it’s more a chronic thing due to terrible forward leaning posture.
 I have a herniated disc on the C3 level and this can completely lay me out at times.
 Of all the different pain and injuries I’ve ever experienced, this one is absolutely the worst.
 The pain goes from my neck into my head, so in addition to hurting my mobility and creating unbearable neck pain, it also creates one of the worst headaches I’ve ever felt.
-Mind you, I’ve had drug withdrawal level headaches, these are just as bad or worst!
-Disc replacement surgery was offered, I promptly passed.
+Disc replacement surgery was offered, and I passed on that as well.

 How Yoga has helped:

 So this one is a bit tricky.
 Research actually indicated that doing Yoga with a disc herniation on the cervical spine was not a good idea.
 However, as you can see above, the other benefits that I am receiving from Yoga far outweigh the potential negative effects it can have.
-I believe and hope, that as the tissue around my entire body are stretched and improved upon, that this will have a positive net effect on the neck.
+I believe and hope that as the tissue around my entire body is stretched and improved upon, that this will have a positive net effect on the neck.
 So yoga is not directly healing this injury, but it is opening up my chest, my shoulders, my back, and strengthening my spine, all things that can and do affect your neck stability and potential for pain.
-The biggest culprit in my back issues, aside from stupidity at the gym, has been poor posture.
-So I hope that Yoga will help my posture overall, and this in turn will help and alleviate the problems on my neck.
+The biggest culprit in my back issues, aside from poor judgment at the gym, has been poor posture.
+So I hope that Yoga will help my posture overall, and this in turn will help alleviate the problems in my neck.
 Everything is connected, and that’s how yoga is helping my neck.

 Knees